xuanyufang/Interactive-Lab-Hub/Lab 5/README.md

 ### User test

-We recruited a participant who did not exposed to the whole process and outside of the idd class, and experiment in a real environment:
+In order to create a realistic testing environment and collect meaningful feedback, we recruited a participant who is neither in the IDD class or exposed to the whole process.